operator-framework/operator-sdk/doc/user-guide.md

 An often-used pattern is to include `Conditions` in the status of custom resources.
 Conditions represent the latest available observations of an object's state (see the [Kubernetes API conventionsdocumentation][typical-status-properties] for more information).

 The `Conditions` field added to the `MemcachedStatus` struct simplifies the management of your CR's conditions.
 It:
-- Enables callers to add and remove conditions
+- Enables callers to add and remove conditions.
-- Ensures that there are no duplicates
+- Ensures that there are no duplicates.
-- Sorts the conditions deterministically to avoid unnecessary repeated reconciliations
+- Sorts the conditions deterministically to avoid unnecessary repeated reconciliations.
 - Automatically handles the each condition's `LastTransitionTime`.
 - Provides helper methods to make it easy to determine the state of a condition.